-"I no not like this, Ameronis," said Lord Kelkin.
-"If it is ue we hold the ransom for the King's son, we must give iL Ide not want the Prince's blood on my head."
+"I DO not like this, Ameronis," said Lord Kelkin.
+"If it is true we hold the ransom for the King's son, we must give it.
+I do not want the Prince's blood on my head."

 The friends of Ameronis were gathered with him in his council chambers, a room high in the tower keep above the dungeon.
 The windows were open so that the breeze might stir the air, which lay still and heavy in the room.
 Ameronis sat on a sill gazing out across the escarpment toward where Theido and Ronsard had retreated only a few minutes before.

-5d55ghforitwhenrodeto5King himself;" said Lupollen.
+"You had stomach enough for it when we rode to the King himself," said Lupollen.
 "I did not hear you complain then.
 If it is true that he who holds the sword is King, then here is our King!"
-He gestured to Ameronis, who placed his hands on the sill and rose, &cing them, silhouetted in the narrow window.
+He gestured to Ameronis, who placed his hands on the sill and rose, facing them, silhouetted in the narrow window